jordicuadrado/pyday_asyncio_workshop/slides/slides_part2.rst

 Results
 =======

-Lets do it for all of our implementations, share the results!
+Lets do this for all of our implementations, share the results!

 If you wanna change the number of threads/connections feel free, but for the sake of clarity I would keep the same cardinality.